-This IELTS Reading tutorial covers lots of tips and advice to help you pass.
+This IELTS Reading tutorial covers reading tips and advice to help you pass your IELTS exam.

 Global IELTS Reading Tips: Essential Strategies for Approaching Reading